-As discussed in more detail in section 4.3.3 above, the Authority does not consider that Seqwater's assumptions in forecasting electricity costs are sound.
-The Authority has removed Seqwater's allowances for green energy, and adjusted Seqwater's expected price increase due to carbon taxes, transmission and distribution costs.
-The Authority has therefore approved a \$/ML energy cost of \$360/ML for Luggage Point AWTP pending more information regarding contract negotiation, rather than the \$428/ML proposed by Seqwater.
+As discussed in more detail in section 4.4.3 above, the Authority does not consider that Sequater's assumptions in forecasting electricity costs are sound.

+The Authority therefore recommends that the 2011-12 regulated Tariff 43 rates will apply at the WCRWS and the GCDP sites in 2012-13.
+This translates to \$/ML energy cost of \$320/ML for Luggage Point AWTP.

-The Authority notes that Seqwater's proposed Luggage Point AWTP volumes do not reconcile with those provided by the WGM.
-Based on a larger volume of 4,705 ML rather than Seqwater's proposed 3,858 ML, the Authority recommends an expected energy cost of \$1,692,218 for 2012-13.
+The Authority notes that Sequater's proposed Luggage Point AWTP volumes do not reconcile with those provided by the WGM.
+Volumes included in the November 2011 Annual Operations Plan (4,705 ML) and the May 2012 Annual Operations Plan (4,716 ML) both exceed Sequater's proposed 3,858 ML.
+As a result, the Authority recommends alternate expected energy costs for 2012-13 of \$1,507,623 (consistent with the November 2011 Annual Operations Plan) and \$1,511,148 (consistent with the May 2012 Annual Operations Plan).